 Moreover, they tend to overfit and are also hard to interpret – neural networks are basically black boxes, and researchers don’t know what’s happening inside.

 So if you have a small budget, a small data sample, or aspire to get valuable insights that are easy to understand, NNs are not for you.

 Your results depend on whether you manage to select and build a successful ML model.
-If you have a machine learning project in mind and are looking for solutions, Serokell’s developers can help you to build and realize a machine learning model that suits your business goals.
+If you have a machine learning project in mind and are looking for solutions, Serokell provides machine learning development services that suit your business goals.
 Contact us to learn how we can assist you with your project.